emmalbergman/repo1/README.md

 # HRDC Inventory Management System
-Group 1's for ESOF 423- an inventory management system (IMS) for the HRDC.
+Group 1's project for ESOF 423- an inventory management system (IMS) for the HRDC.

 # User Documentation